The Lord-Lieutenant is Her Majesty The Queen’s representative in Greater London.

 At the End of an Event

-Though no guest should leave a function before the Lord-Lieutenant, Ken is very relaxed and fully understands that busy people may have other commitments which necessitate their early departure.
+Though no guest should leave a function before the Lord-Lieutenant, Sir Kenneth is very relaxed and fully understands that busy people may have other commitments which necessitate their early departure.
 It is usual for the Lord-Lieutenant to be escorted from the function room with guests once again being invited to rise to acknowledge the Lord Lieutenant’s status.

 The Lord-Lieutenant or his/her representative (as the principal guest) is placed on the host’s right.
 The principal guest’s spouse is usually placed on the host’s left, the host’s spouse being placed on the right of the principal guest.
 If spouses are not present the second most important guest is placed on the host’s left.